 - Expenses incurred to run the policy

-So the premium or the investment of Mutual Fund will have only two portions in it.
+So the premium or the investment of Mutual Fund will

 - Amount to be invested in funds